-Securitas' structure for corporate governance aims to ensure that the Securitas Group is run sustainably, ethically, responsibly and as efficiently as possible with the shareholders of Securitas best interests at heart.
-Securitas believes that good corporate governance is a prerequisite to ensure continued organic growth, improvement of operating margins and a successful integration of companies in the Group.
+Securitas' structure for corporate governance aims to ensure that the Securitas Group is run sustainably, ethically, responsibly and as efficiently as possible with the shareholders of Securitas' best interests at heart.
+Securitas believes that good corporate governance is a prerequisite to ensure continued organic sales growth, improvement of operating margins and a successful integration of companies in the Group.

+Securitas is a purpose-driven company with high ethical standards driven by our core values - Integrity, Vigilance and Helpfulness.
 We are committed to maintaining a high standard of integrity and compliance with applicable laws, regulations and any codes of conduct in the jurisdictions where we operate.
-Securitas complies with the Swedish Corporate Governance Code principle of "comply or explain" and has no deviations for 2021.
+Securitas complies with the Swedish Corporate Governance Code principle of "comply or explain" and has no deviations for 2022.

-The highest decision-making body of the company is the shareholders' General Meeting, which resolves on the composition of the Board of Directors and the election of auditors.
-The election of the Board of Directors and the auditors is prepared by the Nomination Committee.
+The highest decision-making body of the company is the shareholders' meeting, which resolves on the composition of the Board and the election of auditors.
+The election of the Board and the auditors is prepared by the Nomination Committee.
 The Board has formed an Audit Committee and a Remuneration Committee.
-The Board appoints the CEO and President, who in turn appoints the Group Management.
+The Board appoints the President and CEO, who in turn appoints the Group Management.

 The Group is exposed to various risks and challenges and has established a Three Lines Model to handle its risks.
-The first line includes the country operational management owning and managing local risks.
+The first line includes the operational management owning and managing local risks.
 The second line is the various risk and compliance oversight functions throughout different levels of the Group.
-Independent assurance, the Internal audit function (independent from management with direct reporting to the Board), is the third line.
-Each of these three "lines"

-plays a distinct role within the organization's wider governance framework.
+The third line is the internal audit function, which is independent from management with direct reporting to the Board.
+Each of these three "lines" plays a distinct role within the organization's wider governance framework.